 Introduction

 John concludes his book with an epilogue, 22:6-21.
-It consists of loose sayings, prophecies and observations (which sum up the character of the book), warnings not to change or disregard the book, and an assurance to the reader of Christ's return.
-The passage before us consists of the central part of this epilogue.
+It consists of loose sayings, prophecies and observations which sum up the character of the book.
+There is also a warning not to change or disregard the book and an assurance to the reader of Christ's return.
+The passage before us covers the central part of the epilogue.

 The passage

 v12.
 Jesus announces his coming return, a return which he will complete quickly.
-When he comes again to this earth, he will come to reward us on the basis of what we have done.
-This reward is either a blessing or a curse.
-The essential command that must be obeyed is the call to faith in Christ.
+When he comes in glory he comes to reward us on the basis of what we have done.
+This reward is either a blessing or a curse, and it depends on whether we have done one particular deed, namely, that we have put our faith in Jesus Christ.

 v13 Christ again takes to himself the titles which rightly belong to the Ancient of Days.
 He is The Lord God Almighty, cf.21:6.
 We are again shown that Jesus is divine, he is God, the beginning and the end.

 v14-15.
-A new speaker now responds to the words of Christ.
-Blessed are those who "wash", for they will be rewarded by Christ - justified by grace through faith, cf.7:14.
+Blessed are those who "wash" for they will be rewarded by Christ - justified by grace through faith, cf.7:14.
 The washing image refers to washing in the blood of Christ, being covered by Christ's sacrificial death through repentance and faith.
 Those who wash have the right to feed on the tree of life, cf.22:2.
-For the unwashed, cursed are those who reside outside the city; they will be judged.
+For the unwashed, cursed are those who reside outside the city for they will be judged.

 v16.
 Jesus speaks again.
 He announces that the revelation to John through the angel, and thus to "you" (the church), is a direct revelation from himself; it is his word.
 This revelation comes from the anointed one of God: i] the root of Jesse, of the Davidic line, the Davidic King; ii] the "star" of Jacob, Num.24:17.

 v17.
 Both the Holy Spirit and the "bride" (the church) call on humanity to "come" into God's presence and unite with him for eternity.
-The word "come" is obviously the gospel invitation to enter the kingdom of God.
-Those who hear are also to convey the invitation to others.
+The call to come and drink of the water of life is obviously the gospel invitation to enter the kingdom of God, ie. believe in Jesus, the source of life.

 v18-19.
 John now gives a warning to those who hear.
 Don't fiddle with this prophecy on pain of judgment.
-The warning could be to copyists, but is more probably for those who would teach and apply the truths of the book.
+The warning could be to copyists, but is more likely to those who would teach and apply the truths found in this book.

 Discussion